dhense177/Modeling_Lung_Cancer_Risk/README.md

 ![](Visuals/hier_point_estimates.png)

-### Figure 5: Point estimates and 95% Confidence Intervals for Multilevel Models
+### Figure 5: Point Estimates and 95% Confidence Intervals of Mean Incidence from Multilevel Models in All Counties

 ### ***Caveat***